Abidstic/Task-ToDo/README.md

 3. **Prioritize Tasks**: Users can prioritize tasks by pinning them to the top.
 4. **Select Multiple Items**: Option to select and perform actions on multiple todo items simultaneously.
 5. **Responsive Design**: The app is responsive and adapts to different screen sizes.

-   - Task status is indicated by colored borders on the left side of task items.
+6. **Status**: Task status is indicated by colored borders on the left side of task items.
 Green border indicates completed tasks, while red border indicates uncompleted tasks.

 ## Libraries Used